Why I No Longer Practice IFS Therapy

 From the perspective of Christianity specifically:

 - IFS Therapy increases alienation to God.
-Our Self and a "god-state" is exalted over God and the therapy actually crosses the line into witchcraft and mediumship, which deeply and cuttingly betrays the love our Creator has for us.
+Our Self, the practitioner's Self and a "god-state" is exalted over God and the therapy actually crosses the line into witchcraft and mediumship, which deeply and cuttingly betrays the love our Creator has for us.

 - IFS therapy does not heal like God does!
 In my own experience, the healing gained through IFS is not related to sanctification of the soul.
-It is false healing that changes who you were meant to be in God.
+It is false healing that changes who are made to be in God.

 - IFS Therapy promotes "love" towards all but paradoxically does not further the "Kingdom of God".

 - The Abrahamic faiths are familiar with the idea of the serpent -- even if the serpent himself was whispering in our ear, IFS Therapy would take him to be a part of us or a spirit guide.
 It's unlikely satan himself would whisper in our ear, but any spiritual entity posing as an angel of light and rebellious to God would be taken as friend not foe.

 - IFS therapy does not make us "Christ-like".
 It does not revive our spirit nor make us more holy because this is something only the God can do.
 Instead, IFS applies a temporary bandage over our soul.

 - Practicing IFS therapy hindered my own growth in using the Gifts of the Spirit I had received in childhood!

 - and more reasons!